-Pet Dental Care & Teeth Cleaning in Berks County
+Pet Dental Care & Teeth Cleaning

 Though often overlooked by pet owners, dental care is a very important part of your pet’s overall health.
 Dental disease is so pervasive that half of cats and nearly all dogs over the age of three require professional dental intervention and care.
 Pets that do not receive regular dental brushing and gum care can suffer from serious illnesses as bacteria from your pet’s mouth enters the bloodstream and damages the kidneys, heart, and liver.

-Announcing Our New State-of-the-art Digital Dental X-ray Machine
+Announcing Our New State-of-the-art Digital Dental X-Ray Machine

 Conrad Weiser Animal Hospital has now expanded it’s dental suite and capabilities.
-Our new Digital Dental X-ray equipment allows us to:
+Our new Digital Dental x-ray equipment allows us to:

 - View painful tooth and bone disease below the gum line, which is impossible to see without this equipment.